-This is the story of how we designed a unique and multidisciplinary journey to initiate and sustain customer-centered transformation within a 30-year-old software company.
+This is the story of designing an employee-led journey to initiate and sustain customer-centered transformation within a 30-year-old software company.

 Customer centrism is the new hype within all sectors, yet taking customers to the center does not equate to solving their problems; it is more about being proactive than reactive.
 Thus the shift requires a fundamental change in the organization’s core.
 Together with Mikro Yazılım, we initiated a customer-centered transformation road map which we have co-created with the employees.
 Our dialogic approach has allowed us to co-design a model tailored to the organization’s needs; not made for them but with them.
 A committed task force was created by members from every department who worked with incredible rigor and effort to co-create the blueprint of a long transformation journey.